Blogs About Reading

-It's hard for me to believe that Molly is really a tween, but sometimes she sure acts like one!
+It’s hard for me to believe that Molly is really a tween (opens in a new window), but sometimes she sure acts like one!

 This is never more apparent than when it comes to her TV habits.
 Our girls have never been allowed to watch much TV — maybe 30 minutes a day during the week, and lots of days the one set we own never gets turned on.

-But lately Molly's been more and more interested in watching TV, and less and less interested in watching her former favorite shows.
-"That's for babies," she exclaims when I offer to turn on Charlie and Lola or Wonder Pets.
-She's clearly moved into the next stage of TV shows designed for tween audiences.
-There's a whole slew of shows she wants to watch, and not many that I'm willing to let her.
+But lately Molly’s been more and more interested in watching TV, and less and less interested in watching her former favorite shows.
+“That’s for babies,” she exclaims when I offer to turn on Charlie and Lola (opens in a new window) or Wonder Pets (opens in a new window).
+She’s clearly moved into the next stage of TV shows designed for tween audiences.
+There’s a whole slew of shows she wants to watch, and not many that I’m willing to let her.
 A bit of a struggle going on around here!

 I'm not the only one grappling with this issue.
 Diane Levin wrote an interesting article for PBS Parents about protecting children from a sexualized childhood.
 In it, Levin describes some of the strategies parents can use to work with (rather than against) their children.
 I suspect several of the strategies could be applied to our TV watching situation.